tensorflow/compression/README.md

 cd ..
 ```

-To make sure the compilation and library imports succeed, try running the two tests.
+To make sure the compilation and library imports succeed, try running the two
+tests.
 ```
 python compression/python/ops/coder_ops_test.py
 python compression/python/layers/entropybottleneck_test.py
 ```

 ### Training

+Here, we use the entropy bottleneck to compress the latent representation of
+an autoencoder.
+The data vectors `x` in this case are 4D tensors in
+`'channels_last'` format (for example, 16x16 pixel grayscale images).

 ```python
 # Build autoencoder.